BMOLKAIST/3D_virtual_HE_staining/README.md

 python main.py --network scnas --mode test --batch_size 1

 ```
+The training and testing were all performed with the options of --batch_size 1 and --network scnas

 ## Expected results
 Expected results for the provided dataset : [link](https://drive.google.com/drive/folders/1B7I-rK08SQtLryqWlFhLTurYagtW-dTU?usp=drive_link)